The phlebotomy program is designed to provide students with the skills and knowledge necessary to function effectively and safely as a phlebotomist.

 2. Copy of the applicant’s final high school transcript, documentation of completion of a high school equivalency (i.e..
 GED), or equivalent foreign education as verified by a GACTC-approved credential evaluation service.
 Applicants who apply during their senior year of high school must provide a copy of their final transcript following graduation from high school.

 4. PA Child Abuse Clearance.
 Applicants must submit a PA Child Abuse Clearance that is within 1 year of the date of the first scheduled class session of the GACTC phlebotomy program.
 To request this clearance, please visit https://www.compass.state.pa.us/cwis/public/home to create an individual account.
 Please follow the instructions to apply for the PA Child Abuse History Clearance.
 The purpose of the clearance is School Employee.
 When your report is ready, please provide to the Continuing Education office.
-There is a $13.00 fee for the PA Child Abuse History Clearance.
+There is a $13.00 fee for the PA Child Abuse History Clearance (fee is subject to change).
 The GACTC reserves the right to deny applicants entrance to postsecondary educational programs based on the results of the PA Child Abuse Clearance.

 5. FBI Criminal History Record.
 Process online at https://www.identogo.com/.
 Follow steps on website to request digital fingerprinting.
 When prompted, enter service code (phlebotomy applicants use 1KG6NX).
 Click on “schedule or manage appointment”.
 Visit an IdentoGo Center to complete fingerprinting.
 Please provide your results to the Continuing Education Office once you receive them.
 You may e-mail the results to adulted@gactc.edu.
 You can also bring in or e-mail us your receipt that you will receive when you pay IdentoGo.